Yong Cho

 2013 B.A., Yale University, History of Art and East Asian Studies

-Areas of Specialization and Primary Research/Teaching Interests:
+Areas of Specialization and Research/Teaching Interests:

-Visual and material culture of shaman rituals in Korea, North Asia, and Siberia; cultural history of Korean diaspora in the former Soviet Union, Japan, China, and the Americas; animal-human relations and visual culture.
+Interconnectedness of art and architecture in Eurasia from the 4th-14th centuries; Mongol Empire; theories and histories of cross-cultural contact; Buddhist art and architecture; nomadic art and architecture; textile history; material culture theories; animal studies; visual and material culture of shaman rituals in Korea, North Asia, and Siberia; cultural history of Korean diaspora in the former Soviet Union, Japan, China, and the Americas

 “Juyong Gate: Wall Hangings in Stone.”
 Archives of Asian Art 73, no.2 (2022): 221-53.